Measles Outbreak 2026: What Every Adult Needs to Know Right Now

 If You Were Born After 1989

 The two-dose MMR schedule became standard by 1989.
-If you received two documented doses of MMR vaccine at age 12 months or older, current CDC guidance says you are protected for life and do not need a booster — even during the current outbreak.
+If you received two documented doses of MMR vaccine at age 12 months or older, current CDC guidance says you are protected for life and do not need a booster, even during the current outbreak.

 If You Have No Vaccination Records

-You have two options: get a blood test (a measles antibody titer test) to check whether you have immunity, or simply get a dose of the MMR vaccine.
+Two options: get a blood test (a measles antibody titer test) to check whether you have immunity, or simply get a dose of the MMR vaccine.
 The CDC is clear that there is no harm in receiving an extra dose of MMR if you may already be immune.
 It won't hurt you.

 Who Is at Highest Risk Right Now and Should Act Quickly